 The weather was gorgeous this past Friday, so I decided to call my friends and see if they wanted to grill some burgers.
-We often get together on Friday evenings for good food conversation.
-We tend to start by discuss things like business ideas, personal challenges or accomplishments but the conversations inevitably turn into debating the world’s problems and potential solutions.
+We often get together on Friday evenings for good food and conversation.
+We tend to start by discussing things like business ideas, personal challenges or accomplishments but the conversations inevitably turn into debating the world’s problems and potential solutions.
 On this occasion, our conversation quickly turned to the recent raids on grocery stores due to the COVD-19 reactions.

 This topic came about because I needed a few items for the cookout and stopped at the grocery store.
 To my surprise, the shelves in the store looked premonitiant (yes that is a made-up word but it seemed appropriate) of a zombie apocalypse.
 My friends had warned that grocery stores were a madhouse due to the school closures and varying levels of fears about the Coronavirus.

 What surprised me is which shelves were empty and which were still full.
 Schools are closing here and when that happens, the bread aisle gets cleaned out, so empty bread shelves seemed fairly predictable.
 The chicken or burger supply had also been exhausted which was also somewhat expected since they are perishable and are inexpensive ways to feed a family.
 The surprising bit was that the pasta aisle was also pretty much wiped out while the fruit and vegetable sections looked very similar to any other day.
 This leads us to our first tip for staying healthy and productive.

 Tip 1: Eat Healthy

 About 6 months ago, I made the decision to get healthy.
 To help keep myself on track, I hired a personal trainer who signed me up for a nutrition coaching program.
 I also began reading and listening to books on healthy eating habits.
 (Audible is amazing, by the way.
 I have replaced most of my TV time with audible and I find myself with much more energy and motivation.)